Marshalls

-Marshalls, Inc. is an American chain of off-price department stores owned by TJX.
-Marshalls has over 1,000 American stores, including larger stores named Marshalls Mega Store (stores operating with HomeGoods combined), covering 49 states and Puerto Rico, and 61 stores in Canada.
+Marshalls, Inc. is an American chain of discount store formatted department stores owned by TJX.
+Marshalls has over 1,000 American stores, including larger stores named Marshalls Mega Store (stores operating with HomeGoods combined), covering 48 states and Puerto Rico, and 61 stores in Canada.
 Marshalls first expanded into Canada in March 2011.

 Marshalls is one of the largest U.S. off-price family apparel and home fashion retailers, along with its sister company, TJ Maxx.
 Its slogan is "Get the good stuff".